A Scaled-down Bipropellant Engine

 White Dwarf has been designed to test the regenerative cooling system for White Giant.
 For simplicity, water has been used as the coolant in the scaled test, instead of IPA as in White Giant.
 Crucial information from the hot fire tests, such as temperatures, injector flow and ignition characteristics will feed directly into White Giant’s design cycle.

 White Dwarf has been developed through extensive use of CUSF’s own Bamboo software.
 Providing all-in-one capability from modelling temperatures for actively and passively cooled liquid rocket engines to estimating key performance parameters nd apogee, Bamboo is the analysis tool to use for anyone looking to design their own engine.

-Cold flow testing to determine the optimal injector geometry is scheduled for late October to early November 2021.
+Cold flow testing to determine the optimal injector geometry is scheduled for early 2022.
 Results will be used to choose between showerhead, pintle and impinging jet injector design, as well as to validate pressure drops across the injector.
 The tests will also provide vital data to which Octopus, CUSF’s analytical injector model, can be compared to.